 What Do Wreaths Cost?

-Medium wreaths cost $25.
-Large wreaths cost $35.
+Our unique handmade wreaths cost $20 standard size, $30 medium, and $40 large.
 Prices may be higher at Farmers Markets or for wreaths with special bows or decorations.

 How Do I Make a Wreath?

 Anyone can make a wreath!
 Come during your classroom’s Wreath Night to learn from your peers or weekday mornings after drop off and on Saturdays when there will be other wreath-makers in the workshop.
 There will be instructions in the workshop for do-it-yourselfers or for those who need a refresher.
 You need not sell every wreath you make; we always need wreaths for pre-orders and for Farmers Markets on Sundays.

 Become an expert from the comfort of your own home or from your phone with our How-to-Make-a-Wreath video, learn the process with tips from veteran wreath-makers.

 When Can I Make a Wreath?